-MAD Games Tycoon came to the Nintendo Switch after making a relative success on the PC.
-With high ratings from both critics and gamers alike, the management game that lets you stay ahead of a video game developer didn’t have much to prove to win over audiences.
-At least, it seemed so.
+MAD Games Tycoon Arrived to Nintendo Switch after making a relative success on the PC.
+With high marks from both critics and players, the management game that allows you to stay ahead of an electronic game developer did not have much to prove to win over the public.
+At least, that was what it looked like.

 Certainly, the game does not lose quality.
-It’s a great management game and those who like the genre should feel at home.
-Its difficulties allow the fun of the most casual of gamers while posing a great challenge for those players who want to venture into the more advanced modes.
+It is a great management game and those who like the genre should feel at home.
+Its difficulties allow the fun of the most casual of gamers at the same time that it proposes a great challenge for those players who want to venture into the most advanced modes.

-The game is not as intuitive and the tutorial is not much help, however, a brief knowledge of the genre is good for beginners.
+The game is not so intuitive and the tutorial is not much help, however, a brief knowledge of the genre goes well for beginners.
 However, perhaps the best tip on how to do well is to try and try again.
-Even if you start doing well over and over again in a difficulty, increasing it can mean having to rethink your entire way of setting up a business.
+Even if you start doing well over and over again in a difficulty, increasing it can mean having to rethink your entire way of setting up a company.
 This makes the game more lasting.
-But it gets in the way of setting up a strategy.
+But it gets in the way of putting together a strategy.

-Perhaps the biggest problem with MAD Games Tycoon on Switch is that it does not have a console version of its own.
+Perhaps the biggest problem of MAD Games Tycoon on the Switch is that it does not have its own version for the console.
 The adaptation will leave even those who have never played the game on the PC with the impression that it would be much better to do so.
-Even though it’s a good game, sharply designed mouse controls can hinder the fun and make it tiring, just like the console versions for Sid Meier’s Civilization franchise.
+Even though it is a good game, the controls clearly designed for a mouse can hinder the fun and make it tiring, just like with console versions for the franchise.
+Civilization in Sid Meier.

-MAD Games Tycoon is a guarantee of fun and, if the player wants it, can become a big challenge, which certainly mixed up can only result in a good game.
-Still, maybe the Nintendo Switch is not the best home for the game.
-But it is worth giving a try.
+MAD Games Tycoon it is a guarantee of fun and, if the player wants, it can become a big challenge, which certainly mixed can only result in a good game.
+Still, perhaps the Nintendo Switch is not the best home for the game.
+But it is worth taking a chance.